anhaidgroup/active_matcher/examples/advance-example.md

 ## Running ActiveMatcher in the Advanced Mode

 ActiveMatcher has two modes: basic and advanced.
 The default is the basic mode and it works quite well for small to moderate size datasets.
 For large datasets (for example, tables of 5M+ tuples), you may want to use the advanced mode.
 Here we explain the difference between the two, then explain how you can use the advanced mode.

 We first discuss the single-machine setting, then the cluster-of-machines setting.
+We recommend that you first learn the advanced mode for the single-machine setting, before trying to use it for the cluster setting.

-### The Advanced Mode for the Single-Machine Setting.
+### The Advanced Mode for the Single-Machine Setting

 #### Motivation
 We describe using ActiveMatcher in the basic mode for the single-machine setting [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/Single-Machine-Example.md).
 You may want to study that document and become familiar with the basic mode before continuing with this document.